itzisurii/Library_Management_SpringBoot/README.md

-# Library_Management_SpringBoot
+# 📚 Library Management System — Spring Boot + Hibernate

-A Library Management System built using Spring Boot and Hibernate (JPA).
-It includes CRUD operations for books and members, issuing and returning books, and basic overdue handling.
-The project follows a clean layered architecture (Controller–Service–Repository) and demonstrates proper use of Spring Data JPA and ORM concepts.
+A simple Library Management System built using **Spring Boot**, **Hibernate (JPA)**, and **Spring Data JPA**.
+Supports CRUD operations for books and members, book issuing & returning, and follows a clean layered architecture.

+---

+## 🚀 Features
+- CRUD for Books
+- CRUD for Members
+- Issue a Book
+- Return a Book
+- Track availability
+- Basic overdue handling
+- REST API using Spring Web
+- Hibernate ORM with Spring Data JPA
+- MySQL or H2 support